DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 ## Create Shotgun Logic

+Check out [Weapons](<../../Documentation/Weapons/Weapons.md>) for a refresher on how weapons work in Relapse.

 ## Document the Shotgun Logic

 Write a word document or something describing how the shotgun works.
 I'll make it look better and throw it in the wiki later.